HeyMikeMarshall/project_3/README.md

 ---
-## Part I: Building The RPi API Recorder
+## Part I: Small Server, Big Data: Building The RPi API Recorder

 In order to capture the data we will need for this project (and there will be a lot of it) we will need to set up a "server" to record the results of API calls to the WMATA end-point.
 While this would be significantly easier to do with a cloud service such as AWS, my intitial estimates for the resulting size of the database put us in the area of needing a fairly expensive AWS EC2 instance.
 In the interest of trying to keep this project as-close-to-zero-as-possible, I had to explore other options.
 I had a number of Raspberry Pi 3 B's in a crate in my closet, and I felt that it could be feasible to set one up as a MongoDB server that could run the API recorder script and capture the data from WMATA.
 This proved to be somewhat of a challenge in and of itself.
 A variety of configurations were attempted, including one involving the install of an Ubuntu Server GUI.
 However, I found that the GUI took far too much of the years-old $35 computer (baseline RAM utilization over 60%).
 I had to settle for a completely CLI-based solution.